-ART 219 Graphic Design I
+ART 219 Graphic Design 1

 3 credit hours, 4 contact hours (Lecture: 2; Lab: 2); Semesters Offered: Fall.
+Prerequisite: Minimum grade of C in ART 213.

 Covers a brief history of graphic design, basic graphic design principles, terminology and procedures.
 The focus is on twodimensional problem solving in the design of logos and promotional graphics.
 The student will work from the initial problem through design concept to finished presentation.
 Graphics applications introduced in the previous courses are used along with the digital imaging application, Adobe Photoshop.